Nordic Vikings and Norsemen

-The era known as the Viking age lasted for more than 300 years, from the late 8th century to the late 11th Century.
+The Viking Age lasted more than 300 years, from the late 8th century to the late 11th Century.

-Nearly all Nordic`s flowing with some Viking blood.
-When you look at the preferences from the Vikings, then you will find a dramatic fascinating story of ruthless pirates closely linked to their role as masters of the sea.
+When you look at the preferences of the Vikings, you will find a fascinating story of the Scandinavian Vikings, closely linked to their role as masters of the sea.

-However this does not complete the story of the Vikings.
-They were also poets, farmers, lawmakers and great artists.
-Their superior ships explored unknown seas and they settled new lands.
-You will find incredible stories and landmarks of the Vikings throughout the Nordic area from coastal cities and regions like Ribe in south of Denmark to Lofoten in northern Norway.
+You will find incredible stories and landmarks of the Vikings throughout the Nordic area, from coastal cities and regions like Ribe in the south of Denmark to Lofoten in northern Norway.

-Even if the Vikings were known abroad as ruthless pirates, the story tells via remarkable findings how the Vikings population was rapidly growing where they conquered lands.
-They lived in a well-ordered society, based on laws and democracy.
+Even if the Vikings were known abroad as ruthless pirates, the story tells via remarkable findings how the Vikings' population was rapidly growing when they conquered lands.
+They lived in a well-ordered society based on laws and democracy.

-There was a clear social hierarchy by the Vikings called Jarls, Karls and Thralls.
-The Jarl was owner of land with great economic power, free-holding farmers with the right to bear arms and attend the Ting, and slaves who had no rights.
+There was a clear social hierarchy among the Vikings called Jarls, Karls and Thralls.
+The Jarl owned land with great economic power, free-holding farmers with the right to bear arms and attend the Ting, and slaves without rights.

-When you see a Viking in comics, games and movies, he has often horned helmet.
-But the real Vikings bar actually useful effective helmets without horns.
-Of course it`s promote a unique picture of the barbaric Vikings and Nordic mythology.
-For large festivals and parades, the horn helmet also is much favoured by all and very popular souvenir to take home.
+When you see a Viking in comics, games and movies, he often has a horned helmet.
+But the real Vikings bar useful, effective helmets without horns.
+Of course, it promotes a unique picture of the brutal Vikings and Nordic mythology.
+For large festivals and parades, the horn helmet is much favoured by all and is a popular souvenir to take home.

 Jewellery of the Vikings

-The Danes are looking back on the traditional craft and silver production with pride and this tradition and this can be traced back to the Viking Age silver culture flourish.
+The Danes are looking back on the traditional craft and silver production with pride, and this tradition can be traced back to the Viking Age silver culture flourish.

-Today Denmark’s famous silver jewellery brands is famous companies like Georg Jensen and Pandora.
+Today Denmark’s famous silver jewellery brands are famous companies like Georg Jensen and Pandora.